Getting together to make the most of getting older.

 And here’s what some of our group members have said ….

 “The most enjoyable aspect of being part of the Flourishing Group is the group discussion and interacting with like minded people.
-The links to videos and Ted Talks are very interesting and enable us to structure our discussions around the topics” (Woman, Hamilton)
+The links to videos and Ted Talks are very interesting and enable us to structure our discussions around the topics” (Female, Hamilton)

 “Meeting new people has been the best thing about being part of the group for me.
 The format of sharing ideas on the set topic of the month is producing some interesting and diverse ideas from the group members and that is enriching for me.”
-(Woman, Cromwell)
+(Female,, Cromwell)

 “It’s great for me to be part of a group of older men, kiwi blokes, who all look forward to getting together for a bit of a laugh and also to share what’s really going on for each other.
-The topics really create the opportunity for much deeper conversations” (Man, Wellington)
+The topics really create the opportunity for much deeper conversations” (Male, Wellington)

 Contact us here if you’re interested in being a part of our community